-We came that evening to Sleeping Bear Point, the third tip of Michigan's lower peninsula, and camped there for the night.
-A boat leaves that harbor for South Manitou Island three times a week, weather permitting.
-Natives of the Point told us that it sure was an End of Nowhere, this island we were headed for.
+We came that evening to Sleeping Bear point, the third tip of Michigan's lower peninsula, and camped there for the night.
+A boat leaves that harbor for South Manitou island three times a week, weather permitting.
+Natives of the point told us that it sure was an end of nowhere, this island we were headed for.

 Three miles one way, they said, four the other.
 About eighty people on it.
 Seven cars.
 No good roads.
-No one of those cars on the Island had ever been more than four miles from its home garage.
+No one of those cars on the island had ever been more than four miles from its home garage.
 You couldn't get a car over to the mainland and be at all sure of getting it back.
 Lake Michigan steps too high in a hurry to allow its further islanders any such running around as that.

-Some of those cars on South Manitou, said the Point people, had probably never run more than twenty miles an hour since the day they were bought.
+Some of those cars on South Manitou, said the Point people, had probably never run more than 20 miles an hour since the day they were bought.
 But a boy we talked with contradicted this.
 He said there was a lake at the center of the island, a big lake, a mile long.
-And when that lake froze over in winter, the Island boys sneaked the family cars down there and opened them up.
+And when that lake froze over in winter, the island boys sneaked the family cars down there and opened them up.

-Next morning the thirty-foot mail launch Lenor put into Sleeping Bear Cove, and we crossed to South Manitou.
+Next morning the thirty-foot mail launch Lenor put into Sleeping Bear cove, and we crossed to South Manitou.
 Landing, we went to a life-saving station, manned by a dozen coast guardsmen with the record of four big wrecks marked up on their boathouse walls.
-One of the coast guardsmen consented to drive us back to the Hutzler place, at the center of the Island.
-The road was two deep tracks through sand, with strips of logs - corduroy - here and there.
-Forest pressed closely upon both sides - pine, well-grown maple, beech, birch, ash, above thick underbrush.
-"It's lonesome as all hell, back here from the water," the coast guardsman said.
+One of the coast guardsmen consented to drive us back to the Hutzler place, at the center of the island.
+The road was two deep tracks through sand, with strips of logs-corduroyhere and there.
+Forest pressed closely upon both sides-pine, well-grown maple, beech, birch, ash, above thick underbrush.
+"It's lonesome as all hell, plenty other good places to live.
+Anybody who wants 'em can have 'em.
+You couldn't pay me to live anywhere else.
+I am used to the lake.
+I'd miss it."